lnx-search/i2o2/README.md

 ## FAQ

+#### What is the minimum supported kernel version

+Version `5.15`+ is supported by I2o2, we may advance this requirement in future releases.
+It is recommended to use kernel version `5.19`+ in order to support most features, but realistically, the newer, the better (and faster :))

 #### Should I use this in my own project?

 Probably not unless you are sure you need the performance and are willing to invest the time into ensuring your